zadarma/user-api-v1/README.md

 }
 ```

-All other examples you can see in the folder "examples".
+All other examples you can see in the "[examples](https://github.com/zadarma/user-api-v1/tree/master/examples)" folder.